1,000+ Opportunities

 All recipients are required to submit an annual monitoring report and a closeout report at the end of the project’s obligation period.
 Each report will include information on actual expenditures and progress toward meeting performance outcomes defined in the grant application.

-Based on current listing details, eligibility includes: West Virginia Community and Technical Colleges.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: West Virginia Community and Technical Colleges.
+Confirm the full requirements in the official notice before applying.